navionguy/cloudquotes/README.md

 of the quotes just had to be shared with co-workers.
 So, I started posting them the on wall outside my office.
 That was 1997.

-> When they say, "All you have to do is...",
+> When they say, "All you have to do is...", you're screwed. -- Beth Smith
-> you're screwed.

 Now, some 22 years later, the quote wall has captured over 2300 quotes and is still going.

 About six years ago, I created a Windows program in C# that allowed me to enter the quotes into a MSSQL database.
 This lead to a small linux service written in Go that would randomly display quotes from the database in your browser.
 My friends could now check out the latest quotes from their desk.
 As long as they were in the building.